Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Cerebral or Talkspace

 Both offer combined therapy and medication management.
-Cerebral started as a medication platform and built therapy in.
+Cerebral started with medication and added therapy.
 Talkspace offers psychiatry as an add-on.

-You want maximum flexibility and low cost without insurance
+You want flexibility and lower cost without insurance

 BetterHelp or Open Path Collective

-You are dealing with severe trauma or complex conditions
+You are working through severe trauma or complex conditions

 In-person specialist

-While online therapy works for many trauma treatments, complex or developmental trauma often benefits from the deeper connection and full nonverbal observation of in-person work.
+Online therapy works for many trauma treatments, but complex or developmental trauma often benefits from the deeper connection and full nonverbal observation of in-person work.

 Does insurance cover online therapy?

 Increasingly, yes.
 Talkspace accepts many major insurance plans including Aetna, Cigna, and Optum.
 BetterHelp is covered by some employer-sponsored plans and EAPs.
 Cerebral accepts insurance for medication management in most states.
-If your specific platform is not covered, you can still use your out-of-network benefits by requesting a superbill.
+If your platform is not covered, you can still use out-of-network benefits by requesting a superbill.
+Confirm with both your insurer and the platform before subscribing.

 Can I switch from online to in-person therapy?

 Yes.
 Online therapy platforms allow you to end your subscription at any time.
-If you want to transition to in-person care, your online therapist can help with the transition and may provide a referral.
-You can also keep your online therapist while adding an in-person provider for different needs.
+If you want to transition to in-person care, your online therapist can support the move and may offer a referral.
+Some people also keep their online therapist while adding an in-person provider for a different need.

 Is my data private on therapy platforms?

 Licensed therapists on these platforms are bound by the same confidentiality requirements as in-person providers.
-However, the platforms themselves collect usage data.
-BetterHelp faced criticism in 2023 for sharing user data with Meta for advertising.
-All major platforms have since updated their privacy policies.
-Read the privacy policy before signing up, and ask your therapist about the platform's data practices.
+The platforms themselves collect usage data.
+BetterHelp faced criticism in 2023 for sharing user data with Meta for advertising; major platforms have since updated their privacy policies.
+Read the policy before signing up and ask your therapist about the platform's data practices if it matters to you.

 Can online therapists prescribe medication?

 Therapists (LPCs, LCSWs) cannot prescribe medication regardless of format.
-However, Cerebral and Talkspace offer psychiatric services with licensed prescribers who can prescribe and manage medication via video appointments.
+Cerebral and Talkspace offer psychiatric services where licensed prescribers can prescribe and manage medication via video appointments.
 BetterHelp offers therapy only, not medication management.